 udocker via PRoot offers the emulation of the root user.
 This emulation mimics a real root user (e.g getuid will return 0).
 This is just an emulation no root privileges are involved.
 This feature makes possible the execution of some tools that do not require actual privileges but which refuse to work if the username or id are not root or 0.
 This enables for instance software installation using rpm, yum or dnf inside the container.

-Due to the lack of isolation udocker must not be run by privileged users.
+udocker must not be run by privileged users.

 The runC mode requires a recent kernel with user namespaces enabled.